 7 Ways to Stop Grinding Your Teeth

 Many people do not even realize they grind their teeth because they do it at night while they sleep.
 Symptoms of bruxism include headaches and a sore jaw.
 People may mention that they hear you grind your teeth at night too.
-So how can you stop grinding your teeth in your sleep?
+Continue reading to learn how to stop grinding teeth both in the daytime and at night.

 How to Stop Grinding Your Teeth